 03.01 Inspection Scoping

 The three major phases of a SG replacement project are typically design and planning, SG removal and replacement, and post-installation verification and testing.
-The licensees design and planning phase may begin several years before replacement.
+The licensee’s design and planning phase may begin several years before replacement.
 Contracts for SG procurement have been issued three or more years before replacement.
 The licensee may install temporary or permanent modifications to support the SGRP well in advance of the SGRP outage.
 Significant design work and outage planning may be complete a year before the outage.

+The inspection should focus on SGRP activities that verify proper restoration of pressure boundaries of the reactor coolant system (RCS), secondary systems, and containment systems, exclusion of foreign materials, and plant modifications that could affect plant risk during subsequent plant operation

+The inspector should contact the Office of Nuclear Reactor Regulation (NRR) project manager to obtain any specific technical input related to the inspection from NRR licensing review of any licensee SGRP submittal

-An early review of the licensees SGRP scope and schedule will provide advance opportunity to identify special inspection needs and plan the design and planning phase inspections.
+An early review of the licensee’s SGRP scope and schedule will provide advance opportunity to identify special inspection needs and plan the design and planning phase inspections.
 For the significant support modifications installed prior to the outage, inspection before the SGRP outage is recommended.
-About a year before the SGRP outage, the licensees outage scope and schedule should be detailed enough to develop the inspection plan for review of onsite work.
+About a year before the SGRP outage, the licensee’s outage scope and schedule should be detailed enough to develop the inspection plan for review of onsite work.
 Inspection planning has typically been performed by a region-based inspector with input from the resident inspector.

+The scope and depth of the inspection of these parts and the inspection hours credited to the baseline inspections should be in accordance with the guidance in this procedure.
+Inspection planning for the baseline inspections should consider the extended schedule for the SGRP and the prudent management of baseline inspection hours.

 03.02 Design and Planning Inspections

-Inspection samples of permanent and temporary plant modifications for the SGRP should be selected and reviewed as a part of the baseline inspection using and IP 71111.18.
+Inspection samples of permanent and temporary plant modifications for the SGRP should be selected and reviewed as a part of the baseline inspection using applicable portions of 71111.21M, “Comprehensive Engineering Team Inspection,” and IP 71111.18, “Plant Modifications.”

-10 CFR 50.59 evaluations and screening for such evaluations for selected modifications related to SGRP should be reviewed using .
+10 CFR 50.59 evaluations and screening for such evaluations for selected modifications related to SGRP should be reviewed using applicable portions of IP 71111.21M.

 The inspection should verify that (1) key SG design aspects such as those listed below, SG modifications, and the designs of other related significant modifications are reviewed and approved in accordance with procedures and (2) replacement materials and components meet the appropriate design technical requirements.
 Those technical requirements include the applicable codes and standards, NRC requirements, and other commitments made by the licensee in the FSAR.

-The inspection should review design attributes those outlined in IP 71111.21M.
+The inspection should review design attributes like those outlined in IP 71111.21M.

 The following list illustrates typical topics that may need to be reviewed: